aslavinska/project4/README.md

 # Sailor Shushu blog
 The official website of a British - Latvian Artist Sailor Shushu.
-This page is created for Sailor Shushu's fans of any age to enjoy her art and discuss it in a friendly community, support charities and to be able to contact Sailor Shushu for official communication abd business offers.
+This page is created for Sailor Shushu's fans of any age to enjoy her art and discuss it in a friendly community, support charities and to be able to contact Sailor Shushu for official communication in the blog and business offers via commission request tab.
-Users of this will be able to find all the information they need to know about Sailor Shushu: About, Online times when users can chat with the artist real time, Contact form for business enquires, My blog page to disccus new art and book ideas, Booking online for comission requests.
+Users of this will be able to find all the information they need to know about Sailor Shushu: About, Online times when users can chat with the artist real time, My blog page to disccus new art and book ideas, Booking online for comission requests.
 This site is targeted towards Sailor Shushu's fans, who love her art and want to commiunicate with her.
 ![Responsive](static/assets/responsive.jpg)

 # Features

 - **Navigation**
     - Featuring at the top of the main page, the name of the artist Sailor Shushu and above that is the main menu.
-    - The other navigation links are: Home, Contact, Online Time, About me, My Blog , Login/Logout and Register options.
+    - The other navigation links are: Home, Online Time, About me, My Blog , Login/Logout and Register options.
     - The navigation is in a font visible and readable for a user and color that contrasts with the background.
     - The navigation clearly tells to the user the name of the app and website, and makes the different sections of information easy to find.
     - The coffee theme is chosen as the artist drinks lots of coffee and without the magical drink her art wil not be possible.